servomac/mldeploy/README.md

 ## Features

- * Prediction JSON API
+ * Expose a prediction JSON API from a trained persisted model
- * Input schema validation
+ * Support for multiple ML libraries: scikit-learn, keras, tensorflow
- * Multiple ML libraries: scikit-learn, keras, tensorflow
+ * Statistics about prediction requests and responses